The Common Program of the People's Republic of China 1949-1954

 Article 22 of the Common Program

-The air force has less than 200 airplanes.
-They are from USA, UK and Japan.
-However, not only the weaponry is foreign, even the soldiers are foreign.
+The air force had less than 200 airplanes.
+They were from USA, UK and Japan.
+However, not only the weaponry was foreign, even the soldiers were foreign.
 In 1949, during the battle around Tianjin, Japanese soldiers manned the captured Japanese artillery.
 The PLA soldiers were not used to modern weaponry, so they had to learn this from ex-GMD and Japanese officers and soldiers.
+"According to the statistics, in 1952, among the 1,280,000 Chinese officers above the rank of platoon leader, those with college education numbered only 2.14 percent; 12 percent had a high school education, while 27.21 percent were totally illiterate.25" So training was of the essence.
 They achieved this objective by establishing schools aimed at integrating equipment, thereby transforming the army into one capable of effectively utilizing artillery and tanks in coordinated operations.
 To facilitate this process, former Guomindang officers and soldiers, along with Japanese prisoners of war, were enlisted.
-Furthermore, the PLA didn't solely rely on the expertise of Japanese soldiers.
+Furthermore, the PLA was not the only army to rely on the expertise of Japanese soldiers.
 Yan Xishan (1883-1960), a warlord in Shanxi, successfully persuaded 15,000 Japanese soldiers to join his army.
 This assistance proved crucial in Yan's capacity to resist until 1949.

 Source: Chang (1995).
 Page 120